symfony/symfony-docs/book/page_creation.rst

 The ``imports`` key is similar to a PHP ``include`` statement and guarantees that the main configuration file (``config.yml``) is loaded first.
-The rest of the file tweaks the default configuration for increased logging and other settings condusive to a development environment.
+The rest of the file tweaks the default configuration for increased logging and other settings conducive to a development environment.

 Both the ``prod`` and ``test`` environments follow the same model: each environment imports the base configuration file and then modifies its configuration values